zoogarino/Africar-PGN-InvoiceGenerator/README.md

 ### Important Notes
 - Bank account details are pre-filled and cannot be edited
-- The Supplier Information is pre-filled for Gecko Car Rental
+- The Supplier Information is pre-filled for Africar Car Hire
 - You can add additional terms or conditions at the bottom of the invoice

 ### Creating PDF